rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 84. Seller can see his/her own created products (not soft deleted).
 For that Route updated slightly.
 85. Update ban user so that it automatically soft-delete all products if the user is a seller.
 86. Order model created.
-87. Create order implemented. use "{{url}}/orders/placeOrder" api and in body: [  {
+87. Create order implemented. use "{{url}}/orders/placeOrder" api.
+In body nothing is needed.
-  "orderItems": [
-    {

-      "product": "680fc89b9e0429f6ee517360",
-      "quantity": 2
-    },
-    {

-      "product": "680fca2e9e0429f6ee517381",
+88. Add cart.model.ts for implementing cart module.
+89. For cart create same strucrure module as producst, users.
+90. Implement Add To Cart and che in postman with :{
+      "productId": "680fcba9c0bc04521abf55a2",
-      "quantity": 1
+      "quantity": 1,
+      "shippingAddress": "123 Main Street, New York, NY, USA"(address optional if you wanna custimize, else default address from db)
 }
-  ],

-  "shippingAddress": "123 Main Street, Springfield"
-}
-  ]

-88. Add cart.model.ts for implementing cart module.
+91. Update craeteOrder model and ts file so that order is taken from cart and body is not needed but you can add shippingAddress is want.
-89. The part is left: If User is logged in as admin, can see even soft deleted products.
+92. The part is left: If User is logged in as admin, can see even soft deleted products.
 If seller can see his products that are soft deleted.